ukff/kyma-environment-broker/docs/user/03-20-runtime-operations.md

-# SAP BTP, Kyma runtime operations
+# SAP BTP, Kyma Runtime Operations

 Kyma Environment Broker (KEB) allows you to configure operations that you can run on a SAP BTP, Kyma runtime.
 Each operation consists of several steps and each step is represented by a separate file.
 As every step can be re-launched multiple times, for each step, you should determine a behavior in case of a processing failure.
 It can either: